-We assume that agents forecast $\Gamma_t$ using a mean zero, first order autoregressive representation (AR(1)), with autoregressive coefficient, $\rho{\Gamma} = 0.5$ .
-This low value of $\rho{\Gamma}$ captures the idea that agents thought the sharp increase in the financial wedge was transitory in nature.
-To solve their problem, agents actually work with the $\Delta_t^k$ s.
-But, for any sequence, $\Gamma_t$ , $E_t\Gamma{t+j}$ , $j=1,2,\ldots$ , they can compute a sequence, $\Delta_t^k, E_t \Delta{t+j}^k, j = 1, 2, 3, \dots$ that satisfies (4.4).
-We assume that the actual sequence of values of $\Gamma_t$ that occurred after 2008:I is depicted by the solid line with circles in panel A of Figure 7.
-If we assume that $\Gamma_t$ is equal to the mean value of the target gap depicted in Figure 7, then the model counterfactually implies that the recovery from the Great Recession would have began around mid-2011.
-Our assumptions about $\Gamma_t$ amount to an informal estimate of that shock using the structure of the model.
+We assume that agents forecast Γ_t using a mean zero, first order autoregressive representation (AR(1)), with autoregressive coefficient, $\rho{\Gamma} = 0.5$.
+This low value of ρ{Γ} captures the idea that agents thought the sharp increase in the financial wedge was transitory in nature.
+To solve their problem, agents actually work with the Δ_t^k 's.
+But, for any sequence, Γ_t , $E_t\Gamma{t+j}$, $j=1,2,\ldots$, they can compute a sequence, $\Delta^k_t,\, E_t\Delta^k{t+j},\, j=1,2,3,\ldots$ that satisfies (5.4).26 We assume that the actual sequence of values of Γ_t that occurred after 2008Q1 is depicted by the solid line with circles in the (1,1) element of Figure 7.
+If we assume that Γ_t is equal to the mean value of the target gap depicted in Figure 7, then the model counterfactually implies that the recovery from the Great Recession would have began around mid-2011.
+Our assumptions about Γ_t amount to an informal estimate of that shock using the structure of the model.
 It is important to recall that the Moody's spread displays somewhat more persistence than the GZ spread.
-In the Appendix we derive the target gaps for the financial wedge using the Moody's spread.
+In the appendix we derive the target gaps for the financial wedge using the Moody's spread.
 We show that those target gaps are persistently more elevated than those associated with the GZ spread.
-So the values that we assume for the target gap in our analysis are within the combined range of uncertainty stemming from which "correct" spread measure to use and when to begin the linear trend calculation.
+So the values that we assume for the target gap in our analysis are within the combined range of uncertainty stemming from which 'correct' spread measure to use and when to begin the linear trend calculation.

-There are at least two interpretations of the financial wedge, $\Delta_t^k$ .
-The first interpretation is that it reflects variations in bankruptcy costs and other costs of financial intermediation.
-Under the second interpretation, the rate of return on capital, $R{t+1}^k$ , is earned by nonfinancial firms who finance their acquisition of capital by issuing bonds to households.
+There are at least two interpretations of the financial wedge, Δ_t^k .
+The first interpretation is that it reflects variations in bankruptcy costs and other costs of financial intermediation.27 Under the second interpretation, the rate of return on capital, R{t+1}^k , is earned by non-financial firms who finance their acquisition of capital by issuing bonds to households.
 Under this interpretation, a rise in the financial wedge represents an unobserved fall in the desirability of these bonds.
-The fall could reflect a change in the risk premium associated with nonfinancial firms or the perception that the securities issued by such firms are more difficult to sell in case a liquidity need arises.
+The fall could reflect a change in the risk premium associated with non-financial firms or the perception that the securities issued by such firms are more difficult to sell in case a liquidity need arises.
 Gilchrist and Zakrajšek (2012) argue that the second interpretation is quantitatively more important than the bankruptcy interpretation, especially in the recent crisis.
 While we are sympathetic to their view, our analysis does not require us to take a stand on the relative plausibility of the two interpretations of the financial wedge.
 The only distinction between the two interpretations lies in their impact on the resource constraint.
-The quantitative magnitude of this impact is likely to be very small.
+The quantitative magnitude of this impact is likely to be very small.28

-Recall that firms finance a fraction, $\varkappa$ , of the intermediate input in advance of revenues (see (1.16)).
-In contrast to the existing DSGE literature, we allow for a
+Recall that firms finance a fraction, \varkappa , of the intermediate input in advance of revenues (see (2.16)).
+In contrast to the existing DSGE literature, we allow for a risky working capital

-&lt;sup>27 In performing this computation, we impose that $E_t\Gamma{t+j} \to 0$ and $E_t\Delta{t+j}^k \to 0$ as $j \to \infty$ .
+26In performing this computation, we impose that $E_t\Gamma{t+j} \to 0$ and $E_t\Delta{t+j}^k \to 0$ as $j \to \infty$.

-&lt;sup>28 For a formalization of this perspective, see Christiano and Davis (2006).
+27For a formalization of this perspective, see Christiano and Davis (2006).

-&lt;sup>29 See Ilut and Schneider (2014) for a third interpretation of $\tilde{\Delta}{t}^{k}$ , which relies on ambiguity aversion.
+28See Ilut and Schneider (2014) for a third interpretation of $\tilde{\Delta}t^k$ which relies on ambiguity aversion.